Home Compare BAS.DE vs YAR.OL

 BASF vs Yara International A: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with BASF SE carrying a narrow edge on valuation.
+BASF SE holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 Yara International ASA still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — BASF SE holds the more constructive position.
 That puts structure and market broadly in agreement — BASF SE's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.